 What are my rights?

 You’re harassed at work because of your religion.
 You’re passed over for a job because of your disability.
 You’re paid less than your co-workers for similar work, based on your sex.
 These are examples of discrimination.
-You’ve been treated differently than others based on personal characteristics that are protected under the law.
+You’ve been treated badly or unfairly based on personal characteristics that are protected under human rights law.
 Learn your rights and options if someone discriminates against you in the workplace.

 What you should know

 There are federal and provincial human rights laws that protect workers from discrimination in the workplace.